Complete the following full-body stretching routine for men as a standalone limbering session or at the end of your workout to improve flexibility…

 Reps: 5 deep breaths each side

-The supine twist stretches your lower back and glutes to help mitigate lower back pain.
+Finish off your stretching routine for men with the supine twist, which stretches your lower back and glutes to help mitigate lower back pain.

 - Lie on your back with your legs extended.